-4.5.
-ACGME Competencies - Procedural Skills Residents must be able to perform all medical, diagnostic, and surgical procedures considered essential for the area of practice. ^(Core)
+- 4.5.
+ACGME Competencies Patient Care and Procedural Skills (Part B) Residents must be able to perform all medical, diagnostic, and surgical procedures considered essential for the area of practice. ^(Core) - 4.5.a.
+Residents must be involved in a minimum of 200 electrodiagnostic evaluations, of which residents must demonstrate competence in the performance, documentation, and interpretation of a minimum of 150 complete electrodiagnostic studies from separate patient encounters.
+(Core)